ykrsm/Illumio-Take-Home/README.md

 ## Task
 Description: Write a program that reads a file and finds matches against a predefined set of words.
-There can be up to 10K entries in the list of predefined words.
-The output of the program should look something like this:

 ### Assumptions

-Since there was no instruction around invalid file path, I did not handle such case.
-The script with throw `FileNotFoundError` in this case.
+Since there were no instructions regarding invalid file paths, I did not handle such cases.
+The script will throw a FileNotFoundError in this case.
+However, ideally, I should handle invalid file paths to avoid crashing the program.

 ## How to run the program
-Docker ver:
-To minimize the issue related to environmental difference, I chose to use docker to run this script.
+To minimize issues related to environmental differences, I chose to use Docker to run this script.
-My local environment has docker version below.
+My local environment has Docker version below.
 ```
 docker -v
 Docker version 27.0.3, build 7d4bcd8
 ```

-To build, run unit test, and execut the script, please run the command below.
+To build, run unit tests, and execute the script, please run the command below.
 ```
 docker build -t python-imagename . && \
 docker run python-imagename \
 --input ./resources/input.txt \
 --predefined ./resources/predefined_words.txt
 ```
-Below is example output.
+Below is an example output.
 ```
 docker build -t python-imagename . && \
 docker run python-imagename \